Dynkin games with Poisson random intervention times: Constrained Dynkin games

 There are two new features of the above constrained Dynkin game.
-Firstly, there is a control constraint in the sense that only stopping at Poisson arrival times is allowed.
-Secondly, the players are not allowed to stop at the initial starting time.
+First, there is a control constraint in the sense that only stopping at Poisson arrival times is allowed.
+Second, the players are not allowed to stop at the initial starting time.
 Instead, they are only allowed to stop from the first Poisson time onwards.

-To solve the above constrained Dynkin game, we impose the following assumption on the payoffs. \begin{assumption} For $t\in[0,T]$, the running {payoff} $f_t$, the terminal payoffs $L_t$, $U_t$ and $\xi$ are all bounded, and moreover, $L_t\leq U_t$, a.s. \end{assumption}
+We also consider an auxiliary game related to the above constrained Dyknin game by replacing the control set in (\ref{upperValues})-(\ref{lowerValues}) with $\mathcal{R}_{T_0}(\lambda)$, so the players are also allowed to stop at the initial starting time.
+That is